vescartinq/TRIVIALIFY-skylab-challenge-JAVASCRIPT/README.md

 ## 1. General Info
-Skylab Coders Academy challenge, using Spotifi API to build a music quiz
+Skylab Coders Academy challenge, using Spotify API to build a music quiz

 The stack technologies used are:
 - HTML and CSS (grid, flex and responsive design)